Key Takeaways

 Selling A Banksy Print During Periods of Auction & Cultural Visibility

 The Banksy print market often responds to renewed cultural attention, whether through new street works, public interventions, or major auction results.
-Moments of heightened visibility tend to draw new buyers into the market and increase engagement with Banksy’s most recognisable imagery.
+Moments of heightened visibility can attract new buyers and increase engagement with Banksy’s most recognisable imagery.

 How Much Is My Banksy Print Worth?